wickY26/eslint-plugin-sort-keys-custom-order-fix/README.md

 Next, install `eslint-plugin-sort-keys-custom-order-fix`:

 ```
-$ npm install eslint-plugin-sort-keys-custom-order-fix --save-dev
+$ npm i eslint-plugin-sort-keys-custom-order-fix --save-dev
 ```

-**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-sort-keys-custom-order-fix` globally.
+**Note:** If you installed ESLint globally (using the `-g` flag), then you must also install `eslint-plugin-sort-keys-custom-order-fix` globally.

 ## Usage